-The question of whether or not a a neighbourhood development plan (NDP) should be adopted is for each community to decide.
+The question of whether or not an NDP should be adopted is for each community to decide.
 There’s no obligation to do so but, if it wishes to do so, there are a number of conditions that need to be met.

 Firstly, and most importantly, it must be consistent with the district council’s Local Plan which lays down the local planning policies.
 The process of creating an NDP will be done in co-operation with district council.
 If any aspects of the NDP are inconsistent with the Local Plan or any other relevant matter it will need to be revised.

 The NDP needs to be conducted as part of a community-led exercise and needs to demonstrate that it has taken all relevant points of view into account.
 At the end of the process it will be adopted by the district council as part of its Local Plan and therefore have as much legal force as if the district council had written it itself.

 There are several stages the NDP needs to go through and at times there will be pauses while examinations or consultations take place.
 At the end of this process the NDP will be put to a referendum (organised and paid for by the district council): if more than 50% of those voting agree (the average ‘yes’ vote on the 560+ NDPs which have been put to referendum is 89%) the plan is then adopted.
 For that point on it becomes ‘owned’ by the district council which assumes all the responsibility for enforcing it.
 In short, it becomes as much part of the district council’s local plan as if it had drafted that part of it itself.